 Ryuuguuden is a veryyyyyy weird read, satisfyingly so.

 The weirdness of Ryuuguuden, otherwise known as Castle of the Dragon, comes from it's trippy, hallucinogenic, bizarre, scary, and fascinating premise.
 So it's about these two boys who follow a girl onto a penis shaped train which dives into the ocean and arrives at a sea brothel.
 Yeah, it's something else.
 With all this said, you shouldn't let this premise fool into thinking it's going to be trash, the story is surprisingly great.
-The direction the story

 So there are two main protagonists in the series, Anni and Bo.
 Now, theses characters are why I didn't rate the series higher than I did.
 It's not that they're the worst protagonists out there, far from it, but they're admittedly bland and rather cliche most of the time.
 Bo is the younger brother, mostly naive and easily romanticized by things around him, that's pretty much, and that's the problem.
 Unfortunately, Bo isn't given much development and remains rather bland.
 Given that the focus on the series lied on it's crazy plot and is rather short, that's kind of to be expected but still a let down.
 Anni is a little better, he has moments of moral ambiguity and shows a bit of personality throughout the series, but there isn't nearly enough time for this to shine.
-I will say though, the antagonist Hiroshi was quite interesting, I just wish it focused on him a little more.